Study photography in Prague!

 FAMU is the fifth oldest film school in the world.
 Its graduates include many influential filmmakers and scriptwriters, many of whom are known internationally as Oscar winners and laureates of international film festivals.
 The Department of Photography was founded in 1975 which makes it one of the oldest institutions of its kind in Europe.
 The school is located right in the historical centre of Prague.
 Our unique specialization is the interconnection of classical photography techniques with contemporary multi-media trends.

 The Department of Photography offers a Bachelor Program, a Master’s Program and a Academy Preparation Program (APP) in Photography in the English language.
 The BA Photography program is open to students without academic background in photography.
 Students studying in the English language have the opportunity to participate in lectures in the English language in the FAMU International Program.
 The students also have the possibility to work in the studios led by renowned teachers.
-These studios include the Studio of Documentary Photography, Studio of Experimental and Staged Photography, Studio of Post-conceptunal Photography, Studio of Multi-media and Studio of Classical Photography.
+These studios include the Studio of Documentary Photography, Studio of Imaginative Photography, Studio of Post-conceptunal Photography, Studio of Multi-media, Studio of Classical Photography and Studio of Photography and New Media

 History and Theory of Photography, Art and Visual Culture: